Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic

-Consider again the example in Figure~\ref{fig:decomposition_example}.
-Remember that the minimal transversal $T=\{d,b,f\}$ of $\G$ is missing in $\H$.
-At the root, vertex $c$ is appealing for being excluded \Wrt $T$ because $c$ is frequent and $c\notin T$.
-On the other hand, at the root, vertex $d$ is appealing for being included as a critical vertex \Wrt $T$ (with edge $1$ witnessing $d$'s criticality) because $d$ is infrequent and $d\in T$.

-Observe that, given a node $p$ precursor of a new minimal transversal $T$, edges leaving $p$ labeled with the exclusion of an appealing vertex to exclude (\Wrt $T$), or labeled with the inclusion as a critical vertex (with a suitable criticality's witness) of an appealing vertex to include (\Wrt $T$), lead to a node $q$ such that $\sigma_q\dblsubeq T$ and $|\Com(\sigma_q)|\leq\frac{1}{2}|\Com(\sigma_p)|$ (see Lemma~\ref{lemma:riduzione_taglia_assignment_tree}).
-This is the key observation to prove that there exist in $\Tree(\G,\H)$ ``duality refuters'' at logarithmic depth.
+To summarize the first intuition, given a node $p$ coherent with a new minimal transversal $T$, edges leaving $p$ labeled with the exclusion of an appealing vertex to exclude (\Wrt $T$), or labeled with the inclusion as a critical vertex (with a suitable criticality's witness) of an appealing vertex to include (\Wrt $T$), lead to a node $q$ such that $\sigma_q\dblsubeq T$ and $|\Com(\sigma_q)|\leq\frac{1}{2}|\Com(\sigma_p)|$ (see \cref{lemma:riduzione_taglia_assignment_tree}).

-We say that $\sigma$ is a \emph{saturated precursor} of a new minimal transversal $T$ of $\G$ when $\sigma$ is a precursor of $T$, and no free vertex of $\sigma$ is appealing to exclude or include for $\sigma$ \Wrt $T$.
-The next lemma, which states the most important property of saturated precursors, immediately follows from the concept of saturated precursor.